Saduso/Saduso/README.md

+# Hi, I'm Liam!

+  I'm a student at the Robert Schuman University Institute of Technology, studying for a Bachelor's degree in Computer Science

 # Salut, moi c’est Liam !

   Je suis etudiant a l'IUT Robert Schuman, en BUT Informatique parcours : Réalisation d'applications : conception, développement, validation.

 📍Basé a Strasbourg, France